maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 We `implemented <https://github.com/maemo-leste/hildon-desktop/pull/9>`_ proper support (and fallbacks) in hildon-desktop that allow us to start .desktop entries that have ``Terminal=true`` set and are supposed to open a terminal and run the specific command.
-Now programs like ``htop`` can be can by touching the icon in the menu, or you could even write your own scripts and run them like this!
+Now programs like ``htop`` can be run by touching the icon in the menu, or you could even write your own scripts and run them like this!
 For example, ``Evil_Bob`` has his sfeed_curses running from desktop: